real-logic/aeron/aeron-archive/README.md

 and replay support from an archive.

 Currently implemented functionality:
 - **Record:** service can record a particular subscription, described by `<channel, streamId>`.
 Each resulting image for the subscription will be recorded under a new `recordingId`.
 Local network publications are recorded using the spy feature for efficiency.

-- **Replay:** service can replay a recorded `recordingId` from a particular `termId + termOffset`, and for a particular length.
+- **Replay:** service can replay a recorded `recordingId` from a particular `position`, and for a particular length.

 - **Query:** service provides a rudimentary query interface which allows `recordingId` discovery and description.
 Currently this supports a query for all descriptors, filtered by `<channel, streamId>`, or by specific `recordingId`.

+- **Truncate:** allows a stopped recording to have its length truncated, and if truncated to the start position then it is effectively deleted.

 Usage
 =====